straw-hat-team/adr/src/adrs/6310044131/README.md

    holding kinship is a review defect.
 3. Parent values are self-describing, so a value read in isolation says what it points at.
-Two mechanisms deliver that and both apply: the field's type, `trogon.hierarchy.v1alpha1.NodeId`, and the object id prefix carried inside the value, `node_01h9x`.
-Our prefix convention is what GCP achieves with a collection segment (`folders/876`); it is the same goal reached by the spelling this ecosystem already uses, so parent values take the prefix form and not the path form.
+Two mechanisms deliver that and both apply: the field's type, `trogon.hierarchy.v1alpha1.NodeId`, and the resource id prefix carried inside the value, `node_01h9x`.
+Our prefix convention ([ADR#4860595695](../4860595695/README.md)) is what GCP achieves with a collection segment (`folders/876`); it is the same goal reached by the spelling this ecosystem already uses, so parent values take the prefix form and not the path form.
 The value names one node and never encodes ancestry.
 4. The spellings `parentId` and `parent_id` are disallowed, for a reason internal to our own naming pattern rather than imported taste.
 Every id-suffixed reference field we write is `<Type>Id`: the word before